Marceillo/my-list/README.md

  ##### Checked  Button

-- When this button is checked, a line through function is created in Java script to indicate that the task has been completed to the end user.
+- When this button is checked, a line through and the check box turns green.
-- The second feature is to update the to-list that the button has been checked and to keep it saved in that format.

 #### Inspiration